Devils Lake (North Dakota): Outlet controversy

 In March 2004, Manitoba, along with Minnesota and several environmental groups, sued the North Dakota Department of Health in state court over the Devils Lake Outlet 402 NDPDES Permit.
 The court ruled the outlet could proceed in August 2004 and May 2005.

 The Boundary Waters Treaty of 1909 established an intermediary, the International Joint Commission (IJC), through which the United States and Canada can solve cross-boundary water disputes, but the commission has no power to act without invocation by both nations.
 Canada attempted to invoke the IJC for purposes of conflict resolution, but the United States did not, effectively preventing the IJC from taking part in the controversy.

 The Government of Canada argues that the diversion by the state, without consultation or approval from Canada, is a violation of the Boundary Waters Treaty of 1909 and Canada's national sovereignty.
 The U.S. government contends the diversion will not be harmful, nor will it violate the treaty under current conditions.

 In November 2005, a joint United States and Canadian study concluded that none of the 13 species Canada classifies as invasive were present in Devils Lake.
 The study did find three species of fish parasites that are not currently known to exist in Lake Winnipeg (to which the Red River flows).
 However, all three are ubiquitous to the waters of North America and have a wide variety of hosts.
 A difficulty inherent in determining what species are in Devils Lake versus Lake Winnipeg results from spatial relationships and scale.

-Lake Winnipeg covers approximately 9400 sqmi, dozens of times larger than Devils Lake.
+Lake Winnipeg covers approximately 9400 sqmi, dozens of times as large as Devils Lake.
 In addition, the Devils Lake Basin is significantly smaller than the watersheds feeding Lake Winnipeg, including the Saskatchewan River basin at approximately 56000 sqmi.
 Drawing conclusions about the biological community already in Lake Winnipeg is difficult, due to the relative lack of biological sampling there compared to that of the smaller Devils Lake.